-Spend some time today exploring the world famous Cabot Trail – a coastal highway described as one of the most spectacular drives in North America.
+Spend some time today exploring the world famous Cabot Trail– a coastal highway described as one of the world’s most scenic drives.
 The Cabot Trail winds through Cape Breton Highlands National Park, a 950 km² (366 sq. mi.) wilderness area that is home to a variety of wildlife and landscape.

 Stop in Ingonish, a popular resort destination where visitors can enjoy outdoor recreational activities that include hiking, deep-sea fishing, whale watching, bicycling and sea-kayaking and Pleasant Bay, a working fishing village where you find the fascinating Pleasant Bay Whale Interpretive Centre.